Mesothelioma Prognosis Overview

 Prognosis by Mesothelioma Location

-Mesothelioma can form in the lungs, abdomen or heart.
+Mesothelioma can form in the lining of the lungs, abdomen or heart.
 Where the mesothelioma forms determines how it progresses.
 Certain locations affect particular organs, which also determines the disease’s proximity to any lymph nodes (the body’s immune system filters).

 Different disease locations have their own prognoses, life expectancies and survival rates.
 Each location has standard treatments designed to target each disease.